Siege of Coron (1533–1534): Background

 Coron had been a possession of Venice since 1209, but Sultan Bayezid II captured it in 1500.
 In 1532, the Habsburg emperor Charles V ordered the Genoese admiral Andrea Doria to attack it as a diversion to the campaigns of the Little War in Hungary.
 Doria conquered the city.
 Suleyman was especially incensed by the loss of Coron and demanded it back to the Imperial ambassador in Constantinople, Cornelis de Schepper, threatening with demolishing the Church of the Holy Sepulchre of Jerusalem to erect a mosque in its place, offering to hand Algiers back to Spain in exchange.
 After not receiving an answer, he resolved tried to reconquer it.

-The Sultan launched the campaign upon returning to Constantinople in May 1533, ordering Lütfi Pasha to besiege the city by sea with the Ottoman armada while armors from Morea and Negroponte did the same from land.
+The Sultan launched the campaign upon returning to Constantinople in May 1533, ordering sanjakbey Lütfi Pasha to besiege the city by sea with the Ottoman armada while armors from Morea and Negroponte did the same from land.

 First siege

 Arrival of the Ottoman fleet

 On April 23, Coron was surrounded by sea and land by Lütfi, commanding 60 galleys and fustas.
 In the city, maestre maestre de campo Jerónimo Mendoza sent a messenger to Viceroy of Naples Pedro de Toledo.
 In response, Andrea Doria, who had also found out about and had previously promised to relief the city even from his own pocket, started gathering a fleet in Messina.
-On 27 May, Doria sent his adoptive relative Cristoforo Pallavicino in the galley Marquesota, carrying supplies and 10.000 écus in payments.
+On 27 May, Doria sent his adoptive nephew Cristoforo Pallavicino in the galley Marquesota, carrying supplies and 10.000 écus in payments.

 The siege of Coron had lasted enough for the city to almost run out of food, to the point Mendoza and the citizens had to eat their horses and mules.
-Lütfi sent Zecil Pasha as a messenger to offer a honorable surrender, but Mendoza answered stating that "he and his men would perish before soiling their glory with such a vile cowardice."
+Lütfi sent a messenger to offer an honorable surrender, but Mendoza answered stating that "he and his men would perish before soiling their glory with such a vile cowardice."
 Some local Greeks deserted from Coron to the Turkish camp, only for ten among them to be skinned and burned to intimidate the defenders, which only had the effect to galvanize their resistance and prevent more desertions.
-Arrived on June 1, Pallavicino snuck through the Ottoman blockade by putting an awning over his galley and audaciously pretending it to be a Turkish galley.
+Pallavicino snuck through the Ottoman blockade by putting an awning over his galley and audaciously pretending it to be a Turkish galley.
 His cargo and news elevated the garrison's morale.

-Pallavicino returned to Messina with captain Pedro de Silva by a new ruse.
+Pallavicino, accompanied now by captain Pedro de Silva, decided to cross the blockade again and return to Messina as a sign of challenge.
 He would come in his galley every day and maneuvered feigning attacks and escapes he never realized, until the Ottoman ships stopped trying to catch him.
 On July 4, after feinting an attack on a Turkish cargo ship, he rammed the blockade and escaped into open sea, leaving behind 23 galleys which chased him.